orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
+**
 *You know, the nice thing about stories, is that in telling a story, we're actually telling another story.
 A hidden story.
 A story which we actually want to convey.
-A translation if you will - so that you may understand.*
+A translation if you will - so that you may finally understand.*
 ***[S], []***
 ***, 2274***
 Here now children, gather around, gather around.
 Are you ready for another story?